RosettaCommons/documentation/application_documentation/swa-rna-loop.md

 You need two files:

--   The [u'template\_PDB'] file: A PDB file containing the coordinates of surrounding nucleotides in the vicinity of the missing RNA loop to be build.
+-   The template\_PDB file: A PDB file containing the coordinates of surrounding nucleotides in the vicinity of the missing RNA loop to be build.
 We recommend including all surrounding nucleotides within a 10-Angstrom vicinity of the missing RNA loop.
 An example is available at rosetta/demos/SWA\_RNA\_loop/rosetta\_inputs/template.pdb.
 Supplied PDB file must be in Rosetta RNA PDB format (see Note on PDB format for RNA).

--   The [[fasta|rna-denovo#fasta]] file: this is the sequence file of the full-length RNA.
+-   The [[fasta file]]: this is the sequence file of the full-length RNA.
 The fasta file has the RNA name on the first line (after \>), and the sequence on the second line.
 Valid letters are a, c, g and u.
 An example fasta file is available at rosetta/demos/SWA\_RNA\_loop/rosetta\_inputs/fasta.

 additional files:
 -----------------